-The “A.I.D.J.” is the third AI-driven virtual character NTM has developed for Intel.
+The “A.I.D.J.” is the third AI, neural-net driven, engine-hosted, procedural virtual character [ntm] has developed for Intel.

 The full set of AI Characters – a guitarist, bassist, and DJ – are the centerpiece of Intel’s promotional shows to advertise their latest AI processing chip, the Movidius Compute Stick.